 Medicare bundles certain pharmaceuticals into the ESRD PPS payment rate at industry average doses and prices.
 Variations above the industry average may be subject to partial reimbursement through the PPS outlier reimbursement policy.
 Changes to industry averages, which can be caused by, among other things, changes in physician prescribing practices, including in response to the introduction of new drugs, treatments or technologies, changes in best and/or accepted clinical practice, changes in private or governmental payment criteria regarding pharmaceuticals and/or devices, or the introduction of administration policies may negatively impact our ability to obtain sufficient reimbursement levels for the care we provide, which could have a material adverse effect on our business, results of operations, financial condition and cash flows.
-Physician practice patterns, including their independent determinations as to appropriate pharmaceuticals and dosing, are subject to change, including, for example, as a result of changes in labeling of pharmaceuticals or the introduction of new pharmaceuticals.
+Physician practice patterns, including their independent determinations as to appropriate pharmaceuticals.
 Additionally, commercial payors have increasingly examined their administration policies for pharmaceuticals and, in some cases, have modified those policies.
-If such policy and practice trends or other changes to private and governmental payment criteria make it more difficult to preserve our margins per treatment, it could have a material adverse effect on our business, results of operations, financial condition and cash flows.
-Further, increased utilization of certain pharmaceuticals whose costs are included in a bundled reimbursement rate, or decreases in reimbursement for pharmaceuticals whose costs are not included in a bundled reimbursement rate, could also have a material adverse effect on our business, results of operation, financial condition and cash flows.
+If such policy and practice trends or other changes to private and governmental payment criteria make it more difficult to preserve our margins per treatment, it could have a material adverse effect on our business, results of operations, financial condition and cash flows costs are included in a bundled reimbursement rate, could also have a material adverse effect on our business, results of operation, financial condition and bundled reimbursement rate, could also have a material adverse effect on our business, results of operations, financial condition and bundled reimbursement rate, could also have a material adverse effect on our business, results of operation, financial condition and cash flows.